mounchiliu/IndividualProject/README.md

 **Add semi-dense optical flow for pose estimation on dynamic objects**

+In order to avoid expensive computation, I use semi-dense optical flow to enhance the pose estimation of dynamic objects.
+->
 If the object does not have enough sparse flow to do the pose estimation, the system will use semi-dense optical flow.